 St. Aloysius Academy dads and sons gather to celebrate the special bond of father and son.
 After Mass is celebrated, guests enjoy a guest speaker and a delicious buffet breakfast.

 Food for Friends

 St. Aloysius Academy shares a special relationship with St. Gabriel Parish, a parish in South Philadelphia.
 Older students partner with younger students to prepare fresh meals that are then frozen and delivered to the parish for people in need.
 St. Aloysius Academy is grateful to families who help with food preparation.
 Families can also take home trays to fill and freeze, and collections are made monthly.

 The GALA is a very special evening for all in attendance.
 Sponsored by the Parent Association, it is the major fundraising event of the year and is held each spring.
 The event features exciting live auctions, cocktails, dinner and dancing.

 Students welcome their grandparents and others that are close to their hearts for a bite to eat and a glimpse into what they are learning.

 Each October, staff and students participate in a spirited pep rally in anticipation of Homecoming Saturday.
 Students, families, alumni and friends gather to celebrate the St. Aloysius Academy community and its camaraderie.
-Attendees cheer on our soccer and football teams at this all-day event.
+Attendees cheer on our soccer, flag football and football teams at this all-day event.
 There are games for little ones and every type of great food imaginable.
 Wildcat spirit all the way.

 IHM Founder’s Day